 In the private correspondence mentioned above, the composer had indicated that the choral works featured on two CDs from Northern Flowers, “Our Lady’s Rejoicing in Sorrow” and “Dmitry Smirnov, Sergei Banevich.
 Choral Works”, were not by him but by another Dmitri Smirnov from St. Petersburg.

-The Smirnov page of Onno van Rijen’s Soviet Composers website mentions many CDs on a Meladina label, but that is Smirnov’s own label and they are, or were, promotional CDs, not commercialized.
+The Smirnov page of Onno van Rijen’s invaluable Soviet Composers website [P.S. sadly taken down in 2017 due to a huge price hike by the provider, reinstated elswhere but, at the moment – June 2019 – only a shadow, in terms of scope of content, of what it was] mentionned many CDs on a Meladina label, but that is Smirnov’s own label and they are, or were, promotional CDs, not commercialized.
 Smirnov’s website is inaccessible at the moment.
-One consolation is that many works of Smirnov can be listened to on YouTube.
+One consolation is that many works of Smirnov can be listened to on YouTube, through Smirnov’s own channel.